 |Total Amt.
 Payable||Rs.
 74,14,085||Rs.
 1,11,21,127||Rs.
 1,48,28,170||Rs.
 1,85,35,212|

-As one can see in the table, with the increase in the loan amount, the home loan EMI has also increased.
-Hence, if you want to reduce your home loan EMI, one of the ways is to contribute more towards home loan down payment so that you have to borrow less from the lender.
+As one can see in the table, higher loan amounts lead to higher home loan EMI.
+If you want to reduce your home loan EMI, one of the ways is to contribute more towards home loan down payment so that you have to borrow less from the lender.

 If you want to be eligible for a higher loan amount, you can add a co-applicant such as your spouse or sibling who has a good repayment history, stable income and a good credit score.

-How loan tenure influence your home loan EMI?
+Q. How loan tenure influences your home loan EMI?